NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/SpineSegmentation/README.md

 not yet labeled.
 It would be great to get some help/advice regarding how to speed up the segmentation for the labeling and extraction of volume information from the masks.
 The segmented volumes are needed for the analytical and computational modeling pipeline as part of a collaboration with MIT.
+Lytic spines present a special segmentation challenge because the interior of vertibrae have degraded and appear like surrounding tissue in CT scans.

 ## Objective